 - Control, alarm and safety systems are to comply with the requirements of Pt 6, Ch 2 of Rules for the Classification of Steel Ships, as applicable for Category I systems, in accordance with Pt 6, Ch 2, Table 6.2.2 of Rules for the Classification of Steel Ships. - 2.
-Certification of the control, alarm and safety systems is to be in accordance with Table 6.4.1.
+The parameters for the operation of air lubrication system are to be available at the local and remote stations in 301.
+4. and include, but not exhaustive, the following: (2024) - (1) Operation status of air compressors - (2) Status(open/close) of air injection valves - (3) Operational status (e.g. run, alarm and shutdown)